ryman1/keeweb-wiki/Auto-Type.md

 :construction: :warning: DRAFT

 Auto-Type will be available in v1.2.
 If you have any comments, please let me know.

+# Requirements

+Auth-Type is available for all platforms.
+On Linux, xdotool installation is required: `sudo apt-get install xodotool`.

 # Supported